ronaldoussoren/pyobjc/docs/metadata/manual.rst

   type b"^v".

-* *callable_retained*: Then :data:`True` and *callable* is present and the argument type is b"^?" the callable argument will be retained by the Objective-C funtion or method beyond the call.
+* *callable_retained*: Then :data:`True` and *callable* is present and the argument type is b"^?" the callable argument will be retained by the Objective-C function or method beyond the call.

   This key is not used in return value metadata.